-Thinking of building a game?
 Forget advanced 3D engines.
-Classic Snake teaches you every fundamental concept you need to know: game loops, collision detection, and state management.
+Classic Snake teaches you every fundamental concept you need: game loops, collision detection, state management, and input handling.

-It sounds boring.
 It sounds simple.
-But if you can build a polished, bug-free version of Snake from scratch, you are 90% of the way to understanding any game engine.
+It is simple.
+But if you can build a polished, bug-free version of Snake from scratch, you understand most of what goes into any game engine.
+The concepts transfer directly.
+The only thing that changes is the complexity of the graphics and the number of systems running at once.

 function gameLoop() {